 All storage provided with CenturyLink Private Cloud on VMware Cloud Foundation is SSD Local Disks that are configured with VMware VSAN as part of the standard service offering.
-The default VSAN configuration is RAID-5.
+The default VSAN configuration is RAID-1 with Dedupe and Compression Enabled.
 Additional VSAN Storage can be added to a CenturyLink Private Cloud on VMware Cloud Foundation Node through a change order process, which means a Service Order signed by the Customer.
 Additional storage must adhere to vendor requirements, including that all VSAN storage has to be symmetrical across all Nodes.
 For example, if Customer wants to add 2.5 TB of useable storage to one Node, CenturyLink will require that Customer also purchases the same amount of storage to all Nodes in the stack.

 Adding RAM to CenturyLink Private Cloud on VMware Cloud Foundation Nodes can be done through change order process requiring a new Service Order to be signed.
 Consistent with storage requirements above, and per vendor requirements, the additional RAM ordered and installed needs to be same amount for each of the Nodes in the Stack.
 For example, if Customer wants to increase a Node by 128 GB of RAM, CenturyLink will require that Customer increase the RAM on all Nodes in the stack.